Easy Hikes in Vancouver

 Quarry Rock Hike Vancouver

-After a relatively short hike along boardwalks and through a forested trail (with just enough elevation to get that heart pumping), visitors reach an impressive rock outcropping with magnificent views of Deep Cove.
+After a relatively short hike along boardwalks and through a forested trail—with just enough elevation to get your heart pumping—hikers are rewarded with an impressive rock outcropping offering stunning views over Deep Cove.

 Distance: 3.8km